NickHollingsworth/Unspeakable.Works/content2.md

 I added this bit from github.com.
 Via chrome on the laptop.

 And then I added this paragraph from an Android phone.
 This was by logging into GitHub and editing the markdown file directly.

+Here is [link:contents] which I created entirely on the phone in GitHub.

 ### A Heading 3

 Specific content is specified in the URL's search string